Estimating the Intensive Margin Effect in Panel Data Settings: Notation and set up

-In this section, I review the difference-in-differences set up in the presence of sample selection.
 For simplicity, I consider the two-groups two-periods case.
 Consider a random sample of $N$ units observed during two periods, $t \in \{1,2\}$.
 Let $w_{it}$ denote the treatment of unit $i$ at time $t$.
 No one is treated in the pre-treatment period, $w_{i1} = 0$ $\forall i$.
 Some units are treated in the post-treatment period, $w_{i2}\in\{0,1\}$.
 Let $G$ denote a treatment group indicator, with $G_{i} = 1$ if unit $i$ is treated in the second period and zero otherwise, $G_{i} \equiv w_{i2}$.
 Let $Y_{it}$ be the outcome of unit $i$ at time $t$.
 I adopt the potential outcome framework and assume the Stable Unit Treatment Value Assumption (SUTVA) \parencite{rubin_randomization_1980, rubin_application_1990}.
 This assumption implies that there is no interference between units and there are no hidden versions of treatment, allowing me to relate the observed $Y_{it}$ to the potential outcomes of unit $i$, $Y_{it}(w_{i1},w_{i2})$:

-Under sample selection, the outcome for some units may not be observed and not be well-defined.
-Let $S_{it}$ be a binary selection indicator equal to 1 if the outcome of unit $i$ is observed and well-defined at time $t$ and zero otherwise.
+The outcome for some sampled units may not be observed.
+Let $S_{it}$ be a binary selection indicator equal to 1 if the outcome of unit $i$ is observed at time $t$ and zero otherwise.
 A crucial aspect of this setup is the recognition that the selection indicator, $S$, is also a post-treatment variable.
 Consequently, I must also relate the observed selection outcome, $S_{it}$, to the potential selection outcomes:

 Throughout the paper, I will maintain the assumption of no treatment anticipation for both the outcome and the selection, a standard assumption in the literature \parencite{arkhangelsky_causal_2024}. \begin{assumption} No treatment anticipation